devmount/sloth.css/docs/pages/core/form.md

 ## Form

-This page shows all kinds of input elements, form controls and buttons.
+The form category shows all kinds of form control elements like inputs, selects and buttons.

 ### Input types

+To ensure that input fields are clearly recognized as such, they are styled as inset into the page.
 Classical input types are covered as well as all HTML5 input types.

 <div class="demo">
   <div class="flex gap-4">